8 killed in deadly California boat fire; dozens missing

 Published Monday, September 2, 2019 10:10AM EDT

-SANTA BARBARA, Calif. -- A fire raged through a boat carrying recreational scuba divers anchored near an island off the Southern California coast early Monday, leaving at least eight people dead and hope diminishing that any of the 26 people still missing would be found alive.
+SANTA BARBARA, Calif. -- A middle-of-the-night fire swept a boat carrying recreational scuba divers anchored near an island off the Southern California coast early Monday, leaving at least eight dead and little hope any of 26 others missing would be found alive.

-Five crew members escaped by jumping off the boat and taking refuge on an inflatable boat.
+Five of six crew members on the Conception escaped by jumping into an inflatable boat they steered to a nearby vessel.

-Rescuers recovered four bodies from the waters just off Santa Cruz Island and spotted four others on the ocean near where fire-raged boat sank.
-They were continuing to search for survivors, but Coast Guard Capt.
-Monica Rochester cautioned that it was unlikely anyone else would be found alive.
+Rescuers recovered four bodies just off Santa Cruz Island and spotted four others on the ocean floor near where the boat sank only about 20 yards (18 metres) from shore.
+They planned to continue searching for survivors, but Coast Guard Capt.
+Monica Rochester cautioned it was unlikely anyone else would be found alive.

 "We will search all the way through the night into the morning, but I think we should all be prepared to move into the worst outcome," she told an afternoon news conference.